If you have 2 years' continuous service, you can request an unpaid career break of between 3 months and 8 years.

 Your manager will explore any options for you to be re-employed in a similar role and grade.

-Managers should support you as you return to work by arranging an induction programme including:
+Managers should support your return to work by arranging an induction programme, including: